ItsJonQ/npm-fix/README.md

 # 📦 NPM Fix

-> A quick way to blow up reset npm dependencies in your project.
+> A quick way to reset npm dependencies in your project

 - Removes `package-lock.json`
 - Removes `node_modules`